gulpjs/gulp/docs/writing-a-plugin/README.md

 function which will operate on the input `file`.
 You may also provide an optional [_flush](https://nodejs.org/api/stream.html#stream_transform_flush_callback) function if you need to emit a bit more data at the end of the stream.

-From within your transform function call `this.push(outputChunk)` 0 or more times to pass along transformed output from the input `file`, depending on how much data you want to output.
-You don't need to call `this.push(output)` if you provide all output to the `callback()` function.
+From within your transform function call `this.push(file)` 0 or more times to pass along transformed/cloned files.
+You don't need to call `this.push(file)` if you provide all output to the `callback()` function.

 Call the `callback` function only when the current file (stream/buffer) is completely consumed.
 If an error is encountered, pass it as the first argument to the callback, otherwise set it to null.